How-Grooming-Can-Prevent-Common-Skin-Issues-for-Pets omo omo

 Some conditions—such as vulvar sebaceous adenitis—require veterinary treatment, but early detection often starts with consistent grooming.

-2. How Grooming Helps Prevent Pet Skin Problems
+2. How Grooming Helps Prevent Skin Problems

 Grooming does far more than make your pet look nice.
 When done consistently, it becomes a gentle, holistic form of pet skin care.